drift3r1/CO_Project/README.md

 # CO_Project
-Developing a custom assembler and simulator for a given ISA (risc v)
+Developing a custom Assembler and Simulator for a given ISA (RISC V)

+The bonus questions have been implemented separately in the file named 'bonus.py'